 - An audiobook listener needs to like a) the author’s ‘voice’ in the book and b) the narrator’s voice – so there are two dimensions by which a judgement is made

 Choosing a narrator can be difficult, especially if you don’t listen to audiobooks as a general rule.
 I listen to podcasts, but rarely audiobooks, and the ones I have listened to have been non-fiction and read by the author.
 Fiction is quite different, so I recommend trying a few audiobooks first.
-I have two narrators, Veronica Giguere for the ARKANE series (American voice), and also Rosalind Ashford for Desecration and the London Mysteries (British voice).
+I have three narrators, Veronica Giguere for the ARKANE series with female protagonist (American voice), Jeffrey Kafer for ARKANE novella One Day in New York, and also Rosalind Ashford for Desecration and the London Psychic series (British voice).
 These are two very different voices, and I like both for different reasons.
 Listeners will also have their favorite type of voice and reading pace, with some following narrators from book to book.

 Overall, I think getting your books into audio through ACX is a brilliant way to expose your work to new readers, as well as potentially generating another income stream.
 However, it’s best done if you already have a number of books, or the ones you have are selling reasonably well, and make sure you get a fantastic narrator!